How to open a GPX file? Learn how to use them!

 Traces

-Other data present on a GPX file
+Other data present in a GPX file

 Structure of a GPX file